Turning non-smooth points into rational points

+To compute the sharp bounds $\lam_p(d)$ we construct a class of pairs $(C|K,x)$ whose image points $x_n \in C_n$ are not $K$-rational for suitable $n$.
+This yields a lower bound for $\lam_p(d)$ (we have an upper bound by \cite[Theorem~1.1]{HiSt22}), which, after a careful analysis, leads to the actual value of $\lam_p(d)$.
+A key ingredient in our approach is the duality between regular curves and function fields (see \cite[7.4]{EGA2}, or \cite[II.2.5]{Sil09} for the case where the base field is perfect), which allows us to investigate the problem in the arithmetic setting of function field theory.

-A by-product of our construction is a subclass of curves $C|K$ with non-decomposed points $\pp\in C$ that realize the sharp bounds $\lam_p(d)$.
-While explicit descriptions of each point $\pp$ and its images $\pp_n$ are obtained, we have no a-priori control over the remaining points on the curves $C$, hence it is difficult to describe their global geometry, e.g., compute their genus $g=h^1(\OO_C)=h^1(\OO_{C_{\ov K}})$.
+\begin{rem} A by-product of our construction is a subclass of pairs $(C|K,x)$ that realize the sharp bounds $\lam_p(d)$.
+While explicit descriptions of each point $x$ and its images $x_n$ are given, we have no a priori control over the remaining points on the curve $C$, hence it is hard to describe its global geometry, e.g., compute the genus $g=h^1(\OO_C)=h^1(\OO_{C_{\ov K}})$.